UCL-Biosciences/2025_Biosciences_Computational_Training_Material/workshops/W3_Reproducibility_for_Computational_Wellbeing/Exercises_1.md

 The key idea: **raw data is read-only**.
 If a script writes over your raw data, you've lost your ability to rerun anything from scratch.
 Everything in `processed/` and `results/` should be things you could delete entirely and regenerate by rerunning your scripts.

-1. Look at your project's current structure.
+1. Look at your folder from the first two weeks.
 Where does it diverge from this?
 2. Reorganise it — move files into `data/raw`, `data/processed`, `scripts/`, `results/` as appropriate.
 3. Commit the reorganisation with a clear commit message (e.g. `restructure: separate raw/processed/results`).